Agile

 The most useful question for a team that says it is “doing agile” is: when was the last time the plan changed because of what shipped last week?
 If the answer is never, the team is doing waterfall in two-week chunks.

-Wavect is agile in the original sense: we work in short cycles, demo often, and we are willing to throw out work that turned out to be wrong.
-We are skeptical of the certification-industry version of agile, where the meeting cadence becomes the goal.
+The honest trade-off and the founder mistake: agile is not a license to skip planning, and it is not free.
+It trades long-horizon predictability for fast learning, which is exactly wrong when scope, regulation, or an interface contract genuinely cannot change (certified medical devices, avionics, some hardware).
+Even there the original principles apply inside the team; the public-facing process just looks more like waterfall.
+Wavect is agile in the original sense: we work in short cycles, demo often, lean on CI/CD so shipping is cheap, and we are willing to throw out work that turned out to be wrong.
+We are skeptical of the certification-industry version of agile, where the meeting cadence becomes the goal and a TDD suite gets written for show rather than for confidence.